-Bits & Watts develops innovations for the electric grid needed to enable reliance on intermittent power and distributed energy resources, while keeping the grid secure and affordable.
+The Precourt Institute for Energy's Bits & Watts Initiative develops innovations for the electric grid needed to enable reliance on intermittent power and distributed energy resources, while keeping the grid secure and affordable.

-A U.S. Energy Frontier Research Center, PTL seeks photonic operations at thermodynamic limits by controlling photons, electrons and phonons in materials architected at the atomic level.
+A U.S. Energy Frontier Research Center led by Prof. Jen Dionne, Photonics at Thermodynamic Limits seeks photonic operations at thermodynamic limits by controlling photons, electrons and phonons in materials architected at the atomic level.

 SEEPAC analyzes and evaluates policies to address issues such as climate change, air pollution, vulnerability to oil supply disruptions and energy conservation.

-The StorageX Initiative addresses gaps between academic and industrial R &D by accelerating the development, translation and adoption of energy storage solutions.
+The Precourt Institute's StorageX addresses gaps between academic and industrial R &D by accelerating the development, translation and adoption of energy storage solutions.

-The Steyer-Taylor Center for Energy Policy and Finance explores and develops economically sensible policy and finance solutions that advance cleaner and more secure energy.
+The Steyer-Taylor Center, a joint program of Stanford Law School and Graduate School of Business, explores and develops economically sensible policy and finance solutions that advance cleaner and more secure energy.

-Large global companies support energy research and education with Stanford through the Strategic Energy Alliance as sponsored research, pooled funds and gifts.
+Large global companies support energy research and education at Stanford through the Precourt Institute's Strategic Energy Alliance as sponsored research, pooled funds and gifts.

 The TomKat Center funds renewable energy research and supports translation of research in sustainability toward commercialization.
 In education, it grants postdoctoral fellowships and summer internships.